-Where an Officer suspects that a DVD, recording, or publication is indecent or obscene, s/he should view it and make a determination as to whether or not in her/his view it contains indecent or obscene material.
+Where an Officer suspects that a DVD, recording, or publication is indecent or obscene, they should view it and make a determination as to whether or not in their view it contains indecent or obscene material.
 If the item is deemed by the Officer to contain indecent or obscene material, it should be seized.